djs55/xen-api/docs/design/backtraces.md

-Since we already have functions to capture exceptions at the top level and transform them into XenAPI exceptions stored in the Task object, we can add an additional field ("trace") and store the backtrace in there too.
+Since we already have functions to capture exceptions at the top level and transform them into XenAPI exceptions stored in the Task object, we can add an additional field ("backtrace") and store the backtrace in there too.
 Interested clients -- such as the CLI -- can extract the trace from failed tasks.